 Policy and Procedures for Playing Golf Under COVID-19 Restrictions

-The following procedures have been drawn up by Kinross Golf Courses to ensure compliance with Scottish Government restrictions and guidance updated on 10th March 2021 and will be effective from Friday 12th March.
+The following procedures have been drawn up by Kinross Golf Courses to ensure compliance with Scottish Government restrictions and guidance updated on 21st May 2021.

 Booking a Tee Time

 - All tee times must be booked in advance and paid for online via the Kinross Golf Courses online booking system by visiting the website www.golfkinross.com or using the following direct link https://www.brsgolf.com/kinross/visitor_home.php

 - Visitors will not be permitted to play if they turn up without having booked a tee time in advance.
 If you have any issues booking online then call the Professional Shop on 01577 865125 and they will talk you through it.

 - We ask single player golf to be kept to an absolute minimum.
 If this is your only option, then we suggest playing in the afternoon where there is likely to be less demand on tee times.

 - Maximum of 4 golfers are permitted from up to 2 households represented, provided the Government's social distancing guidelines are adhered to.